FDNY responds to 3-story building collapse in Brooklyn

 The incident was reported at 338 Court St. just after 4:30 p.m. on Wednesday.

-A partial stop work order had been issued for failure to maintain the building and it appears to have been under construction.
+A partial stop work order had been issued for failure to maintain the building and it appears to have been under construction at the time of the collapse.

 The building housed a gym called Body Elite on the first floor.